TEDxAuckland/tedx-auckland-site/src/_posts/2019-11-21-an-interview-with-joseph-michael---art-environment-impact.md

 ---
-title: Joseph Michael -
+title: 'An Interview with Joseph Michael - Art, Environment, Impact'
 image: /uploads/joseph-michael-antartica-on-the-united-nations2.jpg
-image_caption:
+image_caption: Joseph Michael
 image_caption_link:
 author:
-  name:
+  name: Tara Ranchhod
   tagline:
   link:
 categories:
   - our-news
 ---

 *What happens when two Kiwi artists head to New York and turn the UN headquarters into an iceberg?
 Earlier this year, artist Joseph Michael and composer Rhian Sheehan created Voices For The Future, a giant installation held ahead of the UN’s Climate Action Summit.
-This was effectively an enormous sequel to 2017's*[*While You Were Sleeping installation at Auckland's War Memorial Museum*](https://www.aucklandmuseum.com/discover/stories/behind-the-scenes/antarctica)*.
+This was effectively an enormous sequel to 2017's&nbsp;*[*While You Were Sleeping installation at Auckland's War Memorial Museum*](https://www.aucklandmuseum.com/discover/stories/behind-the-scenes/antarctica)*.
 In advance of this year's TEDxAuckland, we grabbed a coffee with Joseph to discuss the New York project, his own TEDxAuckland presentation in 2014, and what he’s learned along the way.&nbsp;*

 [https://youtu.be/03fC-KBVjDE](https://youtu.be/03fC-KBVjDE)